 |

-Compared to other laptops, the ASUS VivoBook stands out for its OLED panel, which displays deep, inky blacks and bright, punchy colors.
+The ASUS VivoBook is a decent ultraportable compared to other models in its class.
+It stands out for its OLED panel, which displays deep, inky blacks and bright, punchy colors.
 However, its build quality feels inferior, and its battery life is short.

 For more options, check out our recommendations for the best laptops, the best business laptops, and the best laptops for college.